ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Data

 \subsection{Dataset Statistics}

-\footnote{The dataset is available at: https://github.com/Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection} Dataset contains 200k labeled short texts, equally distributed between humor and non-humor.
+Dataset\footnote{The dataset is available at: https://github.com/Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection} contains 200k labeled short texts equally distributed between humor and non-humor.
 It is much larger than the previous datasets (Table~\ref{table-1}) and it includes texts with similar textual features.
-Correlation between character count and the target is insignificant (+0.09), and there is no notable connection between the target value and sentiment features (correlation coefficient of -0.09 and +0.02 for polarity and subjectivity, respectively).
-Table~\ref{table-2} gives details on a few general statistics of the dataset.
+Table~\ref{table-exa} contains a few random examples from the dataset and Table~\ref{table-2} displays general textual statistics of the dataset.
+The correlation between character count and the target is insignificant.

+The sentiment polarity and subjectivity are calculated for all texts using \verb+TextBlob+ python library.
+The correlation analysis resulted in coefficients of -0.09 and +0.02 for polarity and subjectivity, respectively, which suggest no notable connection between the target value and sentiment features.